Health tracker FAQ’s

 To measure your waist accurately, find the bottom of your ribs and the top of your hips, wrap a measuring tape around your middle between these two points.
 Breathe out naturally and take your measurement.
 Alternatively, you can take the measure from two fingers width above your belly button; choose the measurement approach that feels the most easily repeatable for you.

-Your resting heart rate is measured by taking your pulse and counting the number of times your heart beats in one minute when you are at rest.
-This is an indication of your fitness, generally the fitter you are the lower your resting heart rate.
+Your resting heart rate is measured by taking your pulse and counting the number of times your heart beats in one minute while you are at rest.
+This is an indication of your fitness; generally the fitter you are, the lower your resting heart rate.

 Most adults have a resting heart rate between 60 and 100bpm (beats per minute).
 If you are concerned that your resting heart rate is regularly too high or too low, speak you your GP.

 When making healthy behaviour changes you may want to track your resting heart rate to indicate if and by how much your fitness level is improving.

 Tracking activity minutes involves measuring the length of time you are active through the day and logging the total daily duration.
 For example, a 10-minute walk and 30-minute swim, will accumulate to 40 active minutes in the day.